frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 All actions have auto-repeat.
 You can change the special modifiers while holding down a navigation key and the action changes accordingly.

 Cut, copy and paste shortcuts are along the left hand top row.
 Shortcuts for window and desktop navigation are scattered around the edges.

-If there is an encoder on the right side, holding one of the custom modifiers and rotating the encoder does "fast editing".
-(In practice though, I never use this.)

 ### META
 Activated by either pinky.